Ulez is two-for-one offer for London, Sadiq Khan says

 The report concluded: "Negligible changes in road traffic CO2 emissions, which are again primarily associated with changes in emissions from cars, are estimated to occur in central London (a -0.2% reduction), inner London (a 0.3% increase) and outer London (a -0.8% reduction)."

 The same study - prepared by consultants Jacobs - suggested NO2 concentrations in London will be cut by under 2%.
-Levels of PM 2.5 particulates will be reduced by less.
+Levels of PM2.5 particulates will be reduced by less.

+City Hall says there will be a reduction of actual nitrogen oxide (NOx) emissions of 10% from cars in outer London while PM2.5 exhaust emissions will also be cut by 16%.
+However, the vast majority of PM2.5 emissions are actually caused by brakes and tyres.

 Hirra Khan Adeogun, director of the climate change charity Possible, said Ulez was a "first step" but more ambitious climate measures were needed.